Ki Aikido

 We understand that aikido is a long-term commitment and that life can sometimes present challenges.
 If cost is a concern, please speak with us—we’re committed to finding a solution that works for you.

 The challenge today isn't physical self-defence, it's managing stress, maintaining concentration, and developing confidence in yourself and your decisions.
-Ki Aikido focuses on teaching you exactly these skills: how to acquire them and how to keep them.
+Ki Aikido helps you develop exactly these skills: how to acquire them and how to keep them.

 Ki Aikido is personal development, your only competitor is yourself.
 We focus on individual growth relative to each person's potential.
-Students progress through a grading system that examines their understanding of the art.
+Practitioners progress through a grading system that examines their understanding of the art.

 Ki Aikido is suitable for anyone, regardless of gender, age, religion, or beliefs.
 The art is inclusive of all backgrounds and can be practiced even by those with minor physical limitations.
 It adapts to each person's capabilities and circumstances.